corpuschris/applied-statistics/README.md

 ## Notes

 - Each problem has its own heading.
 - Code cells are small and commented.
 - Markdown cells explain what I am doing and why.
 - Simulations use NumPy (official docs: https://numpy.org/doc/).
+- Plots for some problems are created with matplotlib (https://matplotlib.org/).
 - The work is written for someone with a computing background.

 ---